CyrilBos/macaron-simulator-gmtk-2020/README.md

 => The player loses the control you usually have in a RTS game, and has to adapt to the new configuration

-# Adaptatation to submit Godot Wild Jam 23 "MiniWorld"
+# Attack of the Macrabron(s)!
+Adaptation to submit to Godot Wild Jam 23 "MiniWorld"
+## TODO:
+- remove the "out of control-ness"
+    - better navigation
+    - units stop fighting each other
 - more serious & less political theme?
 I don't know, like including a Macaron boss that you decapi...cut in half!
-MACRABRON THE BOSS TO KILL WITH YOUR UNITS!
+- MACRABRON THE BOSS TO KILL WITH YOUR UNITS!
 BE CAREFUL, HE TRANSFORMS YOUR UNITS BACK INTO WORKERS WITH HIS MONEY ATTACK!

-- remove the "out of control-ness"
+1. macrabron aggro toutes les unités, à la fois gilet jaune et travailleurs
+2. il y a des money printers qu'on peut utiliser pour spawn plus d'unités
+3. zone safe boss kitable derrière les arbres, mais il retarget après un certain temps bloqué
+4. les money printers respawnent (et sont temporaires?), jusqu'à un certain max et toujours au moins un certain nombre mini
+5. hors de sa zone d'aggro, macrabron marche comme un crabe. seulement horizontalement (peut-être un peu de biais)

+- retransfo worker at 50 morale?
+(100?)
+- move kill (=unit death) sound to Macrabron

+## Ideas:

+- gain morale while fighting / getting thrown money at your face
 - link ends of screens horizontally and vertically (portals)

-# Ideas

-## TODO list
-1. retransfo worker at 50 morale?
-(100?)
-2. gain morale while fighting / getting thrown money at your face
-3. flee AI when being beaten up / lose morale
+- flee AI when being beaten up / lose morale
-4. JUICE or idle AI to be continued OR combat mechanic
+- JUICE or idle AI to be continued OR combat mechanic

-4. morale out-of-control
+- morale out-of-control
     - fighting reduces it,
     - someone else harvesting food from the same machine as you reduces it

-- enemy?

 - NO multiple unit management!
 Because I don't have time and it's more "fun" to micromanage your baby units doing whatever they want